madnight/blog/source/_drafts/chess-engines-draws.md

 The first two thresholds lie only slightly above the top end of the observed data, representing mild extrapolations.
 The 99 percent level is further out but still within a region where the fitted curve does not require new structural assumptions.
 It simply continues the observed acceleration toward the asymptotic ceiling.
 The 99.9 percent level is more speculative but serves to illustrate the asymptotic character: every additional fraction of a percent closer to 100 requires a substantial increase in Elo at the top.

 Comparison of these thresholds to the raw table is instructive.
 Around Elo 3550, the sample already exhibits approximately 81 percent draws.
 By Elo 3600 to 3650, the bins range from 86 percent to 89 percent.
 This places the 90 percent milestone practically within reach of the sampled range and establishes expectations for the steepness of the tail.

 ---

-## Model Selection and Alternative Specifications

-A straight line on the probability scale would violate the 0 to 1 bound upon extrapolation.
-A straight line on the logit scale is superior but still fails to capture the curvature clearly present above Elo 3400.
-A quadratic improves the high end but underestimates the steepness of the final climb.
-The cubic logit strikes an optimal balance between fit quality and parsimony.

-Other link functions such as the probit or complementary log-log behave very similarly near the middle of the probability range and differ only in the tails.
-Verification confirms that fitting the same polynomial structure with a probit link yields thresholds in the same range.
-The logistic link is a natural default and is widely understood.
-It also provides a convenient interpretation in terms of log-odds, which is useful when considering rates of decisive outcomes.

----